 Preventing corrosion is a crucial point; it’s where most manufacturers will spend their money if the door is made right.
 When purchasing a steel and aluminium door, the most common method for further protection is Powder Coating the security door.

 Crimsafe uses only the toughest materials: 0.9mm diameter, 304-grade structural grade stainless steel wire with high-grade pre-treatment and high durability powder coat technologies are applied to protect the finished product so it will not rust.

-Check out Clearview Security’s powder-coating partner colour palette here.
+Check out Clearview Security’s powder-coating partner colour palette.

-Crimsafe products are amongh the most durable security screens and doors on the market.
+Crimsafe products are amongst the most durable security screens and doors on the market.
 Despite their ability to withstand force and environmental wear and tear, all mesh traps dirt and impurities from the air, giving it a worn appearance over time.
-Salt, moisture, and airborne impurities can all lead to staining of the mesh coating, reddish marks, or white salt build up.
+Salt, moisture, and airborne impurities can all lead to staining of the mesh coating, reddish marks, or white salt build-up.

 There is a huge range of security screens on the market, but if you’re looking at installing security screens in your home, you’ll find that Crimsafe doors from Clearview Security tick all boxes:

-- Crimsafe easily exceeds the Australian Standards required protect your family and help keep intruders out.
+- Crimsafe easily exceeds the Australian Standards required to protect your family and help keep intruders out.

 - Reduces solar heat gain by 53% and blocks 62% of harmful UV rays from entering your home.

 - Crimsafe security screens can be used for the highest level of bushfire protection (BAL-FZ).